SC-Guide/SC-Guide.github.io/README.md

 ## 📋 About

-**SkinSafe** was born from a simple yet critical need: helping people use active skincare ingredients **safely and confidently**.
+**Skincare Guide** was born from a simple yet critical need: helping people use active skincare ingredients **safely and confidently**.
 Whether you're starting retinal, exploring acids, or building a complex routine, the project guides you through every step — from product selection to daily tracking.

 It was built as a portfolio case study to demonstrate: